dasarpai/old.dasarpai.github.io/_wiablog/2016-06-08-About-Peace-Or-The-Peace.md

 ---

 ![About Peace Or The Peace](/assets/images/wiapost/5020-About-Peace-Or-The-Peace.jpg)

-## About Peace Or The Peace
+# About Peace Or The Peace

-Namaste,

 Peace and happiness in life is a desire of every human.
 Is it a goal of life, which we shall achieve one day?
 If you don’t have it then it may be a goal for you.